Nur Ikhwan Othman: International career

 Nurikhwan played with the Brunei Under-21s in the 2012 Hassanal Bolkiah Trophy when the home side emerged as victors.
 He played every game and scored in the semi-final against Myanmar.
 He was made captain for the 2014 edition although his side failed to defend the title.

 Nurikhwan's full international career began when he played the first half in a friendly against Indonesia on 26 September 2012.
 He played for the Wasps in the 2012, 2014 and 2018 AFF Suzuki Cup qualifying rounds.
 He was also poised to join the national team for the 2022 World Cup first-round qualifying but declared himself unavailable.

 Nurikhwan returned to the national team in September 2022 for the friendly matches against the Maldives and Laos.
 He started the match against the island nation on 21 September which ended in a 0–3 loss.
 Later that November, he played at centre-back for both legs of the 2022 AFF Mitsubishi Electric Cup qualifying against Timor-Leste held in Brunei.
 The Wasps qualified for the Cup by winning 6–3 on aggregate.
 The following month, he made three starts against Thailand, the Philippines and Cambodia and managed to score against Cambodia in a 5–1 defeat.

+After missing the whole of 2023 with injury, Nurikhwan was selected for the national team playing in the 2024 FIFA Series in March 2024.
+He played two games from the start against Bermuda in a 2–0 loss and against Vanuatu in a 2–3 victory, scoring the second goal for Brunei in the match.
+He also made two appearances in central midfield against Sri Lanka the following June where both games resulted in 1–0 victories to the Wasps.

+In September 2024, Nurikhwan was selected for the 2027 Asian Cup qualification play-off matches against Macau over two legs.
+He partnered Yura Yunos in central defence for both matches and contributed to a 4–0 aggregate win for the Wasps, enabling their participation to the third round of qualification to the 2027 Asian Cup.
+The same pairing kept their places at the 2024 ASEAN Championship qualification against Timor-Leste over two legs the following month, but a solitary goal by Gali Freitas that was conceded at home was enough to eliminate them from the competition.
+There was to be one final sting in 2024 for Nurikhwan as he and the Wasps conceded eleven goals against Russia in a friendly at Krasnodar on 15 November.

+Nurikhwan came back to the national team in early October 2025 for the double header against Yemen in the 2027 Asian Cup qualifying, starting both matches in Bandar Seri Begawan and in Kuwait City the following week, where the scorelines favoured the Middle Eastern team.
+A month later, the Wasps faced Lebanon in the same competition, and Nurikhwan was handed the captaincy for the match.
+The Cedars were victorious with a 0–3 score.